fireflycons/aws-toolbox/README.md

 well tested on a pre-production copy before you apply to any production resource!
 I won't be held responsible if you blow up your production stacks.

+# Installation

+This module is published in the [PowerShell Gallery](https://www.powershellgallery.com/packages?q=aws-toolbox)

 # What this is
 A module containing a collection of PowerShell scripts I've created to ease various tasks.